CPompey1/Wayfinder/README.md

 ```
     cd ~/workspace/
-    //if not already cloned
+    #if not already cloned

     git clone https://github.com/CPompey1/Wayfinder
     cd Wayfinder

-    //If code is not up to date
+    #If code is not up to date
     git checkout main
     git pull

-    //Assumes virtual environment is already created and initialized with packages in home directory
+    #Assumes virtual environment is already created and initialized with packages in home directory
     cp ~/.env .

-    //might be in workspace: cp ~/workspace/.env .
+    #might be in workspace: cp ~/workspace/.env .
     source ./env/bin/activate
     python3 mult_pages.py